 With the bulk of Canadians living just a few hours north of the U.S. border, American airports often provide cheaper starting points for travel in the Great White North.
 This is, indeed, the case with Toronto and the Canadian half of Niagara Falls.
 Rather than flying into Toronto Pearson, book your ticket to New York's Buffalo Niagara International Airport, which is likely to be less stressful and more budget-friendly.

 Any traveler who has Niagara Falls, Niagara-on-the-Lake, Toronto, or any other destination in Southern Ontario at the top of their itinerary should consider starting the adventure in New York.
 Sure, it sounds silly to fly into a different country than the one you want to explore—especially when you throw the hassle of renting a car and driving across national borders into the mix—but rest assured the Buffalo Niagara International Airport will be easier, quicker, and perhaps more cost-effective (for American residents, at least) than flying into any airport in Ontario would be.
-It's a short 20-minute drive from the Peace Bridge, then another 20 minutes to Niagara Falls or hour, 40 minutes to the pulsing streets of downtown Toronto.
+It's a short 20-minute drive from the Peace Bridge, 40 minutes to Niagara Falls and just under two hours to the pulsing streets of downtown Toronto.

 Airport Code, Location, and Contact Information

 The Buffalo Niagra International Airport (BUF) was created in 1926, and in 1927 flights started taking off and touching down at what was then called the Buffalo Municipal Airport.

 - The Buffalo Niagara International Airport is 10 miles from Buffalo, 28 miles from the Canada side of Niagara Falls, and 108 miles from Toronto.